 While it works perfectly as a bustling hub for air travelers, the airport also has numerous shops, restaurants and museum exhibits.
 Next time you experience a delay, feel free to explore.

-Cutting-edge surgical technology, state-of-the-art obstetrics and comprehensive care for residents of the West Valley.
-This 164-bed hospital is highly recognized for its outstanding services.
+Cutting-edge surgical technology, state-of-the-art obstetrics and comprehensive care for residents of the West Valley, this hospital is highly recognized for its outstanding services.

 The Times Square of the West.
 Anchored by Jobing.com Arena and University of Phoenix Stadium off Loop 101 and Glendale Avenue, is bringing 6.5 million square feet of shops, restaurants, offices, theaters and residential units to Glendale.